 Strong Patient-Provider Relationships Keep Patients Coming Back

 Quality outcomes are and always will be non-negotiables for healthcare delivery, but providers can no longer rely on clinical excellence to retain their patients.
 Above all else, consumers consistently prioritize the patient-provider relationship and the interpersonal attributes of their providers.
 Even as consumers increasingly seek routine care in non-traditional settings, the most important factors for “an ideal healthcare experience” remain constant: clear communication, providers who listen to and care about them, and providers who don’t rush through the appointment.
-Conversely, patients who were unsatisfied with their provider’s handling of COVID-19 were three times more likely to delay care for at least one year or never return to that provider when compared to satisfied patients.

 The cornerstone of the relationships between patients and their healthcare providers is effective communication — both verbal and nonverbal.
 In fact, how providers communicate information to patients is just as important as the information that is being communicated.
 Effective patient-provider communication is correlated with improved patient outcomes spanning pain control, emotional health, symptom resolution, function, and vital signs.
 By actively seeking patient preferences and integrating their values directly into the care plan, the best providers empower patients as partners in achieving a mutual health goal.